 There are four 8-week terms during the regular academic school year and one in Summer.
 Check out the complete term schedules.
 The terms begin in August, October, January, March, and May, making a total of five enrollment periods for the year.

 Placement and Promotion

-Initial course placement into the seven-level program is determined by performance on the Oxford Placement Test and an internal Diagnostics Exam.
+Initial course placement into the nine-level program is determined by performance on the Oxford Placement Test and an internal Diagnostics Exam.
 Promotion within CESL levels is determined based on grades.
 The Institutional TOEFL is also administered to all students in English for Academic Purposes 2 and Graduate Student English as it is also required for release to full-time university admission.

 Overview & detailed description of CESL Curriculum

 The complete CESL program has nine levels, the lowest four involving an individually-based curricular format (see below).
 The number of levels needed to complete the program is based on initial placement.
 All students receive in all levels 20 hours per week of intensive English language instruction.
 At each level above Learning Center (see below), all language skills are treated in a “core” class meeting 10 hours per week.
 Additional instruction is provided at each level in two 5-hour classes that differ by level, as indicated below.

 Instruction for the lowest four levels takes place in a “Learning Center,” which involves students combined in a single cohort studying at various stages of the beginning and elementary stages.
 The instructor helps each student attain the learning objectives they need to master before graduating to the Advanced English 1 level.
 Each student progresses at their own speed.